MultiSafepay/docs/content/payments/methods/prepaid-cards/gift-cards/_index.md

 - Closed-loop: Redeem with 1 merchant only.
 No amount limits.
 - Open-loop:
     - Redeem with multiple merchants
-    - Max credit: 150 EUR <br> Max transaction amount: 50 EUR
+    - Max credit: 150 EUR
+    - Max transaction amount: 50 EUR
-    - Amounts over 50 EUR must be paid with an additional payment method. |
+    - Amounts over 50 EUR must be paid with an additional payment method.

 ## Payment flow